 TL Putnam, host, Outside the Walls Radio Show

 “I like the idea of being matter of fact and not making a spectacle.
 A firm statement of intent goes a long way.
-I found early on that if I just put it out there (‘we’re possibly thinking about contemplating the idea of maybe seeing if we might go to the 8:30 Mass…”) people didn’t believe we were really that serious about it.
-Saying something more like “we’re PLANNING on going to the 8:30 Mass” lets everyone know it’s really important to us, and doesn’t leave ambiguity.
+I found early on that if I just put it out there (‘we’re possibly thinking about contemplating the idea of maybe seeing if we might go to the 8:30 Mass…’) people didn’t believe we were really that serious about it.
+Saying something more like ‘we’re PLANNING on going to the 8:30 Mass’ lets everyone know it’s really important to us, and doesn’t leave ambiguity.
 I’ve found that if people understand it’s important to you, even if they don’t understand why, they’re more respectful about it.”

-Matt Swaim, Communications Coordinator, The Coming Home Network International
+Matt Swaim, Outreach Manager, The Coming Home Network International

 “I always notify ahead of time to those that we are visiting that we will be going to Mass (and give the time).
 I never request special favors, like holding breakfast until our return, or even that other events not take place.
 We will catch up.
 After a couple of times, I’ve found that these same friends or family accept that this will be the norm of our visits and out of love, we are always respected.”